Athletes call it the Wolverine peptide, and once you see what it does for stubborn injuries, the nickname makes sense.

 Scientific References

 This article is for informational and research purposes only.
 BPC-157 is not FDA-approved for any medical use.
-It was placed on the FDA’s Category 2 list in 2023 and, as of mid-2026, is under review by the FDA and the Pharmacy Compounding Advisory Committee for possible reclassification, with a formal decision still pending.
+The FDA placed it on the Category 2 list in September 2023, removed it from that list in April 2026, and an FDA advisory committee voted 8-6 in July 2026 to recommend it for the 503A compounding list, a non-binding recommendation still awaiting formal rulemaking.
 It is banned by WADA for competitive athletes.
 Do not use any peptide without consulting a qualified healthcare provider, and always source from reputable, third-party tested suppliers.